alexandreheringer/bootstrap-data-science/README.md

     * Choose **WSL (Ubuntu-24.04)** from the list.
 This makes WSL your default terminal in VS Code.

 5.  **Run the Linux Setup Script (Script 2):**
-    * In the VS Code terminal (which is now a WSL/Ubuntu terminal), execute the following command:
+    * In the VS Code terminal (which is now a WSL/Ubuntu terminal), execute the following command or copy the code directly into Vscode terminal:
         ```bash
         curl -LsSf "[https://raw.githubusercontent.com/alexandreheringer/bootstrap-data-science/main/02-prepare-linux-wsl.sh](https://raw.githubusercontent.com/alexandreheringer/bootstrap-data-science/main/02-prepare-linux-wsl.sh)" | bash
         ```